 Ultimate Settings (TressFX on)

-At 1080p we are getting playable frame rate with Tomb Raider but at 1440p it’s just not fast enough to cope with the more demanding resolution.
+At 1080p we are getting a playable frame rate with Tomb Raider but at 1440p it’s just not fast enough to cope with the more demanding resolution.

 Dirt Rally is racing game developed and published by Codemasters which features a large variety of cars and locations, Players compete in timed events on a variety of road surfaces and varied weather conditions.